Computation of Singular Godeaux Surfaces and a New Explicit Fake Quadric (With an Appendix by Christian Gleissner and Noah Ruhland): Introduction

 \subsubsection{Notation}

 As usual, the holomorphic Euler characteristic of a surface $S$ is denoted by $\chi(S),$ the geometric genus by $p_g(S),$ the irregularity by $q(S),$ and a canonical divisor by $K_S.$ A $(-m)$-curve is a curve isomorphic to $\m P^1$ with self-intersection $-m$.
+Linear equivalence of divisors is denoted by $\equiv$.